scality/RestBlockDriver/README.md

   * Fault tolerance when more server (reset or timeout).
   * Optimize sector sizes.
-  * Put the device in non-rotational
+  * Put the device in sleep mode
   * Support DKMS
   * Rollback if connection lost